MC1183611 – (Updated) Consult and merge into a meeting or group call via Dual-Tone Multi-Frequency (DTMF)

 Increased Support Requests

-The introduction of DTMF navigation may lead to an increase in support requests from users who encounter issues or have questions about the new feature, impacting IT support resources.
+The introduction of the new feature without prior training or documentation updates may lead to an increase in support requests from users who encounter issues or have questions about the new functionality.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=518218